‘It’s crazy’: What to expect when you work for an Italian company

 Promotion and pay can be poor

-There’s also the snag of pay and career mobility.
+There’s also the issue of pay and career mobility.

 How much money you make and your career progression are key factors in deciding which company you want to work for in other countries and big cities.

-In Italy, though, you quickly learn that your pay packet is often dismal and it’s really hard to move through the ranks and make more cash.
+In Italy, though, you quickly learn that your pay packet really is often dismal and it’s hard to move up through the ranks and earn more.

 You’re heavily taxed and INPS, or social security contributions, are substantial too - even if the employer pays most of those for you.